jeeberhardt/mobius/README.md

 ```

-That YAML config file is now read by the sampler method.
+Once acquisition function / surrogate model are defined and the parameters set in the YAML
+configuration file.
+We can initiate the sampling method.
 ```python
 ps = PolymerSampler(ei, 'sampling.yaml')
 ```